peteroupc/peteroupc.github.io/morealg.md

 <a id=Logistic_Distribution></a>
 ### Logistic Distribution

-The following new algorithm is arbitrary-precision sampler that generates a random number that follows the logistic distribution.
+The following new algorithm generates a random number that follows the logistic distribution.

 1. Set _k_ to 0.
 2. (Choose a 1-unit-wide piece of the logistic density.)
 Run the **algorithm for (1+exp(_k_))/(1+exp(_k_+1))** described in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)").
 If the call returns 0, add 1 to _k_ and repeat this step.
 Otherwise, go to step 3.
 3. (The rest of the algorithm samples from the chosen piece.)
 Generate a uniform(0, 1) random number, call it _f_.
 4. (Steps 4 through 7 succeed with probability exp(&minus;(_f_+_k_))/(1+exp(&minus;(_f_+_k_)))<sup>2</sup>.)
 With probability 1/2, go to step 3.
 5. Run the **algorithm for exp(&minus;_k_/1)** (described in "Bernoulli Factory Algorithms"), then **sample from the number _f_** (e.g., call **SampleGeometricBag** on _f_ if _f_ is implemented as a uniform PSRN).
 If any of these calls returns 0, go to step 4.
 6. With probability 1/2, accept _f_.
-If _f_ is accepted this way, set _f_'s integer part to _k_, then fill _f_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then set _f_'s sign to negative with probability 1/2 and non-negative otherwise, then return _f_.
+If _f_ is accepted this way, set _f_'s integer part to _k_, then optionally fill _f_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then set _f_'s sign to negative with probability 1/2 and non-negative otherwise, then return _f_.
 7. Run the **algorithm for exp(&minus;_k_/1)** and **sample from the number _f_** (e.g., call **SampleGeometricBag** on _f_ if _f_ is implemented as a uniform PSRN).
 If both calls return 1, go to step 3.
 Otherwise, go to step 6.

 <a id=Notes></a>